How is SST different from secondary schools offering Applied Subjects and Advanced Elective Modules?

 Applied Subjects are O-level examinable subjects.
 Students taking Applied Subjects will then take fewer of the other O-level subjects such as art, design & technology, foreign language, principle of accounts or food & nutrition, or a second humanities.
 SST students will still offer E and A Math, and pure science subjects at O-levels.

-What are the key features of the curriculum, and How are NTU, NP and industry partners involved?
+What are the key features of the curriculum?

-SST offers a four-year programme leading to the Singapore-Cambridge GCE O-Levels.
-Regular O-level subjects are offered students together with a range of applied subjects in the sciences, technology, media and design.
+SST’s 4-year curriculum is an exciting journey of discovery.
+There are so many programmes spanned over the years that are available for the entire cohort leading to the Singapore-Cambridge GCE O-Levels.
 The school also adopts the use of applied learning pedagogies, which help students build strong foundations in key academic areas, as well as competencies for real-world problem solving.

 What are the mother tongue languages offered in SST?
 Are third languages offered as well?